 Students may contact Professor Nickerson at any time, even after the seminar is over.
 If he is free he will meet with you without an appointment.
 Otherwise you should request an appointment.

-Email: RNick@sfsu.edu

-Skype: robsfsu
+He expects to me in his office 2:00-3:00 each day that he teaches.

-Zoom: by appointment
+Email: RNick@sfsu.edu Office: to be announced Zoom: by appointment